EDvestinU is a funny-sounding student loan refinance company that offers an excellent deal to certain student loan borrowers.

 EDvestinU Refinance Basics

-EDvestinU is also a rarity in the student loan consolidation world as they will allow Parent PLUS loans to be refinanced and they do not require a college degree.
+EDvestinU is also a rarity in the student loan refinance world as they will allow Parent PLUS loans to be refinanced (by the parent).

 Reviewing the EDvestinU Advantages

 The longer you need to repay an EDvestinU loan, the better the interest rates get compared to other lenders.
-The 15-year fixed rate and the 20-year fixed rate are among the very best student loan refinance rates available.
+The 15-year fixed-rate and the 20-year fixed-rate loans are among the very best student loan refinance rates available.

 EDvestinU is also one of the lenders participating in the Credible Platform, which allows borrowers to check actual rates offered by a number of different companies and get a $200 bonus for refinancing.